MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-12-Highly-Erodible-Land-Conservation-Wetland-Conservation/subpart-A-General-Provisions/section-12.2.md

 *Tenant* means a person usually called a “cash tenant”, “fixed-rent tenant”, or “standing rent tenant” who rents land from another for a fixed amount of cash or a fixed amount of a commodity to be paid as rent; or a person (other than a sharecropper) usually called a “share tenant” who rents land from another person and pays as rent a share of the crops or proceeds therefrom.
 A tenant shall not be considered the farm operator unless the tenant is determined to be the operator pursuant to this part and 7 CFR part 718.

-*Wetland,* except when such term is a part of the term “converted wetland”, means land that -
+*Wetland,* except when such term is a part of the term “converted wetland”, means land that—

 (1) Has predominance of hydric soils;